What Is a Resume?

 - Functional.
 A functional resume focuses on a candidate’s skills and experiences, avoiding chronological work history;

 - Combination.
-As it is clear from the title, this type of resume combines the main features from the types stated above.
+As it is clear from the title, this type of resume combines the main features of the types stated above.
 It is a flexible kind of document, where information about a candidate’s skills is followed by their chronological work history;

 - Targeted.
 In this case, the resume targets the job offer and mirrors the job requirements.
 In other words, everything stated in the resume is customized and specific to the position the candidate in question wants.